internetarchive/mediawiki-extension-archive-leaf/README.md

 ## Usage

 * To import items from Archive.org, navigate to `Special:ArchiveLeaf`.
-When the import completes, a link will appear that takes you to the imported page.
+When the import completes, a link will appear for the imported page.
 * To transcribe, first navigate to an imported page.
 Choose a leaf and click Edit to work on it.
 The transcriber interface will appear.
 * When you have finished working on the leaf, close the transcriber by clicking the X in the upper right.
-You will see the regular MediaWiki edit page, with your transcribed text inside the `<transcription>` tag.
+The regular MediaWiki edit page will appear, with your transcribed text inside the `<transcription>` tag.
 * Click *Save changes* to save your work.

 ## Implementation